johnfraserss/ICS2O/Assignments/04b - Networking/README.md

 Due Date(s)
 -----------
-October 30th, 2015 by 3pm (date changed - will become homework as of October 5th)
+Drop into the IN folder by October 30th, 2015 at 3pm (date changed - will become homework as of October 5th)

 Rubric(s)
 ---------